Ethernet - Undergoing a Transition

 - Enable Ethernet metropolitan and regional core networks with the highest reliability across software, hardware and protocol layers

-- Provide high-capacity VPLS edge router services by offering services customized to each application, using advanced traffic management and Quality of Service
+- Provide high-capacity VPLS edge wired router services by offering services customized to each application, using advanced traffic management and Quality of Service

 - Meet the exploding demand for Ethernet services by migrating and scaling existing Ethernet networks to a high-capacity MPLS core